AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/data-requirements.md

 #### When to use custom events

-Custom events are necessary when: The datasets chosen in the dataset selection step contain *none* of the default event fields used by Customer AI.
+Custom events are necessary when the datasets chosen in the dataset selection step contain *none* of the default event fields used by Customer AI.
 Customer AI needs information about at least one user behavior event other than the outcome.

 Custom events are helpful for:

-1. Incorporating domain knowledge or prior expertise into the model.
+- Incorporating domain knowledge or prior expertise into the model.

-2. Improving the predictive model quality.
+- Improving the predictive model quality.

-3. Gaining additional insights and interpretations.
+- Gaining additional insights and interpretations.

-Choosing custom events to include:

-- The best candidates for custom events are data that contain domain knowledge that may be predictive of the outcome.
+The best candidates for custom events are data that contain domain knowledge that may be predictive of the outcome.
 Some general examples of custom events include:

 - Register for account